NetMQ/NetMQ.ReactiveExtensions/README.md

 See [NetMQ.ReactiveExtensions](https://www.nuget.org/packages/NetMQ.ReactiveExtensions/).

-The NuGet package 0.9.4-rc7 and up is compatible with .NET Core 1.0.1, .NET 4.5, and .NET Standard 1.6.
+The NuGet package 0.9.4-rc7 is now compatible with .NET Core 1.0.1, .NET 4.5, and .NET Standard 1.6.
 If you want to build it for other platforms, please let me know.

 ## Demos